 8 Nirvana – “The Man Who Sold The World” (David Bowie)

-Taped on Nirvana’s MTV Unplugged special in late 1993, this story of a man who owned the world and gave it away now seems strangely prophetic.
-Bowie later added the track to his sets on his 1995 tour with Nine Inch Nails and many fans had no inkling it was his song, thinking he was doing a special Nirvana tribute.
+Taped during Nirvana’s MTV Unplugged special in late 1993, this story of a man who owned the world and gave it away now seems strangely prophetic.
+David Bowie later added the track to his sets on his 1995 tour with Nine Inch Nails and many fans had no inkling it was his song, thinking he was doing a special Nirvana tribute.

 7 Guns N’ Roses – “Knockin’ on Heavens Door” (Bob Dylan)